UniOfGreenwich/ace-2023_-ace_2023_team-1/README.md

 ## Design and Manufacturing
 To manufacture a copy of the HPC an FDM (Fused Deposition Modeling) 3D Printer is necessary with a minimum hotbed size of 300 by 300mm, and a laser cutter with the minimum size of 300 by 600mm.

 PLA (Polylactic Acid) has been used as the filament of choice in this prototype, however ABS or PETG are just as appropriate.
 The laser cutting has been done using 9mm thick plywood, it is recommended to keep the thickness at 9mm.
 However, alternative materials such as acrlyic may be used instead of plywood.
 All CAD, STL, 3VS, and DXF design files can be located in the `hpc_case_design` folder of this repository.
+[Click Here](/hpc_case_design/design_readme.md) to learn more about the design and manufacturing of this project.

 ### Cooling overview
 Cooling for this HPC was done through a combination of various cooling methods like row cooling, forced convection and raised floor cooling.